-Section 183 of the Companies Act provides that the directors of a public company shall not, except with the consent of the shareholders in a general meeting, either specifically or by way of an authorisation, sell, lease or otherwise dispose of the undertakings or a sizeable part thereof (unless the main business of the company comprises of such selling or leasing).
+The Companies Act s 183 provides that the directors of a public company shall not, except with the consent of the shareholders in a general meeting, either specifically or by way of an authorisation, sell, lease or otherwise dispose of the undertakings or a sizeable part thereof (unless the main business of the company comprises of such selling or leasing).
 Furthermore, a sale of assets by a company may be subject to restrictions imposed by the constitutional documents of the company.